top of page

 Overcome Public Speaking Anxiety This September

 After a quieter summer, September often signals a return to busier schedules, team meetings, and professional events.
-For many people, it’s also the start of the autumn conference season – and with it, the expectation to present ideas, deliver speeches, or speak up in front of others.
+For many, it’s also the start of the autumn conference season.
+With this comes the expectation to present ideas, deliver speeches, or speak up in front of others.

 While some take this in their stride, for others, public speaking triggers intense anxiety.
 You might feel your heart race, palms sweat, or mind go blank at the thought of being in front of an audience.
-This fear is far more common than you might think – and the good news is, it’s something you can overcome.
+This fear is far more common than you might think.
+The good news is, it’s something you can overcome.

 Whether you’re preparing to present at a London conference, deliver a talk in Folkestone, lead a team meeting in Kent, or speak online to an international audience, September is the perfect time to address public speaking anxiety and step into these opportunities with confidence.